-- The dining hall is nearby and there are vending machines and other places on campus to grab a snack if you get hungry between meals.
+- The dining hall is on campus, and there are vending machines and other places on campus to grab a snack if you get hungry between meals.

 When is arrival and check in?

-- Arrive at the CSD Student Development Center (SDC), Building 55, first floor lobby area between 1:00 pm and 3:00 pm on the Saturday that the program starts.
+- Arrive at the CSD Student Development Center (SDC), Building 55, first floor lobby area on the RIT campus between 1:00 pm and 3:00 pm on the Saturday that the program starts.
 You can check in there.

-- If your parents are coming and plan to stay in Rochester, we provide a list of hotels online, as well as a list of sights to see.
+- If your parents are coming and plan to stay in Rochester, here is a list of hotels and a list of sights to see.

 When does the program end and when is check out?

 - The program ends on July 28, 2016 at 10:00 a.m., the last day of your session.

 - You will need to check out of the residence hall and return your room key before you leave.